DeoGM2911/deepseekv3/model/README.md

 Other than that, the model uses pre-LayerNorm with residual connections.

+With this latent compression idea, we can also compress the query into the latent space, then up project it for attention.
+The goal is to pick the correct information to attend to.

 ### 2. Mixture of experts

 Besides MLA, DeepSeekV3 also implements Mixture of Experts (MoE).
 MoE is a technique that allows the model to learn how to distribute the load of computing the attention between different experts.
 Each expert is a simple feed-forward network.